Freedom Circle logo

 Discusses a French court's order to Yahoo to stop selling Nazi memorabilia and contrasts attitudes regarding freedom of speech, recalling the story of "The White Rose" resistance group in 1940s Nazi Germany

-A recent ruling by a French court in a lawsuit brought against Yahoo.com reflects the dramatically different way in which Americans and Europeans view the importance of individual liberty.
-The case involved Yahoo's online auctions of Nazi memorabilia.
-In France, ... such sales constitute a severe criminal offense.
+A recent ruling by a French court in a lawsuit brought against Yahoo.com reflects the dramatically different way in which Americans and Europeans view the importance of individual liberty ...
+In France, as in Germany, [sales of Nazi memorabilia] constitute a severe criminal offense.
 While Yahoo was not permitting the auctions on its French website, there was nothing to prevent Frenchmen from accessing Yahoo's U.S. site ...
 The French court ordered Yahoo to block French users from accessing online auctions of Nazi materials on its U.S. site, a process that is not technologically possible.

 Books